-Layout and format of Plans
+Layout and format of plans

-It was felt that the Plans should include a summary of achievements from the 2014-2017 Action Plans, a summary of inequalities and additional information on the sources used to inform the audit of inequalities (Emerging Themes) document and the actions identified.
+It was felt that the plans should include a summary of achievements from the 2014-2017 action plans, a summary of inequalities and additional information on the sources used to inform the audit of inequalities (Emerging Themes document) and the actions identified.
 And that reference should also be made to the ECNI's policy position papers.

-It was suggested that whilst the actions are positive in principle more detail is required and Plans should include clear and measurable performance indicators, outputs and outcomes and quantify "activities" over the five year timeframe.
+It was suggested that whilst the actions are positive in principle more detail is required and plans should include clear and measurable performance indicators, outputs and outcomes and quantify "activities" over the five year timeframe.

-It was recommended that a robust monitoring and evaluation framework should be developed to inform progress and measures in the Plans and should track progress across all S75 grounds.
+It was recommended that a robust monitoring and evaluation framework should be developed to inform progress and measures in the plans should track progress across all S75 grounds.

-There was concern that some of the local Equality Action Plans included a very limited number of actions and while actions in the regional Plan were welcomed there was also some concern about local implementation.
+There was concern that some of the equality action plans include a very limited number of actions and while actions in the regional plan were welcomed there was also some concern about local implementation.

-A summary of achievements from the 2014-2017 Action Plans is now included in the new Plans.
+A summary of achievements from the 2014-2017 action plans is now included in the new plans.